-AGO-AUST (Arbeitsgemeinschaft Gynaekologische Onkologie Austria) 2 ACRIN (American College of Radiology Imaging Network) - pending 5 AGO (Study Group of the Arbeitsgemeinschaft Gynaekologische Onkologie) 6 ANZGOG (Australia New Zealand Gynaecological Oncology Group) 9 COGi (Cooperative Ovarian Cancer Group) .
-11 DGOG (Dutch Gynecologic Oncology Group) - pending .
-13 EORTC (European Organisation for Research and Treatment of Cancer) .
-14 GEICO (The Grupo Español de Investigación en Cáncer de Ovario) .
-18 GICOM (Grupo de Investigación en Cáncer de Ovario y Tumores Ginecológicos de México, A.C.) .
-20 GINECO (Group d'Investigateurs Nationaux pour l'Etude des Cancers Ovariens) .
-22 GOG (Gynecologic Oncology Group) .
-24 GOTIC (Gynecologic Oncology Trial and Investigation Consortium) .
-26 ICORG (All Ireland Cooperative Oncology Research Group) .
-27 JGOG (Japanese Gynecologic Oncology Group) .
-30 KGOG (Korean Gynecological Oncology Group) .
-33 MaNGO - pending .
-35 MITO (Multicenter Italian Trials in Ovarian cancer and gynecologic malignancies group) .
-36 National Cancer Research Institute UK (NCRI) and MRC CTU/ UCL CTC .
-38 NCIC CTG (NCIC Clinical Trials Group) .
-40 NOGGO (North-Eastern-German Society of Gynaecological Oncology) .
-45 NSGO (Nordic Society of Gynaecological Oncology) .
-48 PMHC (Princess Margaret Consortium) RTOG (Radiation Therapy Oncology Group) .
-52 SGOG (Shanghai Gynecologic Oncology Group) SGCTG (Scottish Gynaecological Cancer Trials Group) .
-56

-AGO-AUST (Arbeitsgemeinschaft Gynaekologische Onkologie Austria)

-Group Structure: The AGO-Austria was founded in 1991 as a subgroup of the Austrian Society of Obstetrics and Gynaecology.
+Harmonization Working Group Group Contacts & Summaries May 2015 Contents AGO-AUST (Arbeitsgemeinschaft Gynaekologische Onkologie Austria) 2 AGO (Study Group of the Arbeitsgemeinschaft Gynaekologische Onkologie) 5 ANZGOG (Australia New Zealand Gynaecological Oncology Group) 9 BGOG (Belgium Gynecology Oncology Group) COGi (Cooperative Ovarian Cancer Group) .
+13 DGOG (Dutch Gynecologic Oncology Group) - pending .
+15 EORTC (European Organisation for Research and Treatment of Cancer) .
+16 GEICO (The Grupo Español de Investigación en Cáncer de Ovario) .
+20 G-GOC (MD Anderson Consortium) .
+22 GICOM (Grupo de Investigación en Cáncer de Ovario y Tumores Ginecológicos de México, A.C.) .
+29 GINECO (Group d'Investigateurs Nationaux pour l'Etude des Cancers Ovariens) .
+31 GOG (Gynecologic Oncology Group) .
+33 GOTIC (Gynecologic Oncology Trial and Investigation Consortium) .
+36 ICORG (All Ireland Cooperative Oncology Research Group) .
+40 JGOG (Japanese Gynecologic Oncology Group) .
+43 KGOG (Korean Gynecological Oncology Group) .
+47 MaNGO - pending .
+49 MITO (Multicenter Italian Trials in Ovarian cancer and gynecologic malignancies group) .
+50 National Cancer Research Institute UK (NCRI) and MRC CTU/ UCL CTC .
+53 NCIC CTG (NCIC Clinical Trials Group) .
+56 NOGGO (North-Eastern-German Society of Gynaecological Oncology) .
+61 NSGO (Nordic Society of Gynaecological Oncology) .
+64 PMHC (Princess Margaret Consortium) .
+66 RTOG (Radiation Therapy Oncology Group) .
+68 SGOG (Shanghai Gynecologic Oncology Group) .
+70 SGCTG (Scottish Gynaecological Cancer Trials Group) .
+72 AGO-AUST (Arbeitsgemeinschaft Gynaekologische Onkologie Austria) Background Group Structure: The AGO-Austria was founded in 1991 as a subgroup of the Austrian Society of Obstetrics and Gynaecology.
 It was the devoted aim of this group of Austrian gynecologic oncology specialists to discuss urgent questions of research and treatment of gynaecologic cancers.
 The AGO- study group was founded in 2002 with the coordinating office located at the Department of Obstetrics & Gynaecology, Medical University Innsbruck.
 The executive board consists of 10 Austrian gynaecological oncology specialists who meet on a regular basis.
 Advisory board meets every second month to discuss progress of ongoing trials, to present ideas for new trials and to consider participation in international trials.
 Legal entity: Legal body is the Medical University of Innsbruck.
 Whereas the AGO Studienzentrale is a project of the Medical University of Innsbruck.
 Membership criteria: Centers who wish to participate are being discussed in the regular meetings.
 However, participation is open to all interested physicians.
 Funding: Depending on protocol, but mostly no payment to the institution.
 Partial payments (hourly wages) for a study nurse to support investigators depending on center and trial.
 Mostly the center has to manage all clerical and administrative procedures.
 Some travel costs for group meetings are funded.

-Coordinating/data centre: AGO-Studienzentrale is the coordinating trial center

-Concept development and approval: New concepts developed by group members and new protocols from external sponsors are reviewed by individuals who have been designated for a specific indication.
+Coordinating/data centre: AGO-Studienzentrale is the coordinating trial center Study approval process Concept development and approval: New concepts developed by group members and new protocols from external sponsors are reviewed by individuals who have been designated for a specific indication.
 These designees give a summary and feed-back on the proposed trial to be discussed by the Advisory Board.
 Then a recommendation is made regarding the scientific validity of the study and the potential for the group to participate.
 Protocol development: Executive board, advisory board, central office team; procedures according to SOPs For local studies: the individual who puts forward the concept is involved in protocol design.
 Trial statistician and central office team is appointed to assist in development and control trial design and analysis plan.
 A protocol template is provided with (mandatory) sections.